Explore half way around the world entirely by train

 Today we cross the Europe-Asia divide and arrive in Yekaterinburg, founded in 1723 by Peter the Great.
 Here we visit the site where the Romanov family, headed by Tsar Nicholas II, was murdered in 1918, now marked by a church dedicated to their memory.

 Today we experience one of the true highlights of our journey through Siberia.
 The Golden Eagle Trans-Siberian Express will be steam-hauled, as we skirt the shores of vast Lake Baikal, the largest freshwater lake in the world.
-We stop for a lakeside barbecue lunch, including freshly smoked fish, then continue on to visit the small village of Listvyanka, nestled at the foot of the surrounding hills.
+We continue on to visit the small village of Listvyanka, nestled at the foot of the surrounding hills.
+We stop off later tonight for a barbecue dinner on the lakeside including freshly smoked fish.

 Today we arrive in Ulan Ude, the capital of the Buryat Republic.
 Here we visit the Old Believer's Village, where we have the opportunity to learn about the culture and history of these religious people as we are treated to a traditional meal and enjoy a concert featuring local musicians and dancers.

 On Day 14 we arrive in Ulaanbaatar, the capital of Mongolia.
-Passing the Genghis Khan monument, we visit the National Museum before enjoying lunch in a traditional yurt.
+Passing the Genghis Khan monument, we visit the National Museum before enjoying a traditional lunch.
 Day 15 is spent on board as we continue east through this vast and varied country.

 We are delighted to offer a version of the tour starting with a flight from London to Moscow.
 Shorter in length (15 days), this Trans-Siberian adventure includes all the splendour of Moscow, plus the classic rail journey to Vladivostok.